How PPO Plans Work

 Do you have to get a referral to see a specialist?

-In most cases, you don't have to get a referral to see a specialist in PPO Plans.
-If you use plan specialists, your costs for covered services will usually be lower than if you use non-plan specialists.
+In most cases, no. But if you use plan specialists (in-network), your costs for covered services will usually be lower than if you use non-plan specialists (out-of-network).